burningion/katacoda-tracing-datadog/golang-kubernetes-fundamentals/step4.md

 Finally, we label our logs as coming from Go, and name the service that's shipping the logs.

-Our `env` parameter set in the Agent insures we are in the same namespace, so we don't need to re set it.
+Our `env` parameter set in the Agent ensures all containers running on our machine are in the same namespace, so we don't need to re-set it in the application container.

+Now that we have an idea how instrumentation works, let's dive deeper and see how APM, logs, and metrics can help us build a complete system for diagnosing applications in production.